HSB-1216: Novel Inducer of Iron-Mediated Cell Death

 Iron is a central player in cancer progression and metastasis and dysregulated in tumors.
 Certain cancer cells rely on an increased labile iron pool (LIP) which fosters tumor growth, metastasis and relapse.
 HSB-1216 (Hillstream’s lead compound) normalizes the LIP in tumors and causes cell death by de-linking cancer’s addiction to iron.
 HSB-1216, is a novel and potent inducer of a powerful mechanism called ferroptosis.
 This process which sequesters iron in lysosomes allows HSB-1216 to cause lysosomal membrane permeabilization of hard-to-treat cancer cells – causing them to rupture and stop replicating.
-An area of interest for the development of HSB-1216 could small cell lung cancer or other rare cancers with high unmet need.
+An area of interest for the development of HSB-1216 is small cell lung cancer and other rare cancers with high unmet need.

 HSB-888: Novel Inducer of Iron-Mediated Cell Death + Ultra Low-Dose Anthracycline